burespe1/semantic-dictionary/drafts/DR_EU_2015-962/identification-of-tolled-roads-applicable-fixed-road-user-charges-and-available-payment-methods.md

 source: DR_EU_2015-962
 ---

-**Identification of tolled roads, applicable fixed road user charges and available payment methods:** the minimum information required for indicating that tolls apply on a road link as well as for disseminating information about the applicable road user charges and available payment methods.

 >Fixed road user charges are typically vehicle class dependent.
 A commonly used classification of vehicles for determining the applicable charges along European highways/motorways is the following:\
 •	Class 1: Motorcycles, tricycle vehicles\